JuanFran928/dj4e/README.md

+# GENERAL INFORMATION

+Ads project developed in Django, Webplace to post ads and comments on them.
+Used technologies: Django, PostgreSQL, Bootstrap.
+Started in the dj4e.com course from Charles Severance.
+I'm adding some new features in order to practice and learn.

 # SETTING UP

-Ads project developed in Django, started in the dj4e.com course from Charles Severance.
-I'm adding some new features.

 This project is still under construction.